-May is not a busy month, except the first week.
-A large number of tourists from mainland China go to Hong Kong during the Labor Day holiday around May 1st.
-The prices of rooms and flights rise significantly.
+May is not a busy month, except for the first week.
+Many tourists from mainland China go to Hong Kong during the Labor Day holiday around May 1st.
+The prices of hotel rooms and flights rise significantly.

 It is advisable to book in advance.
-Let us help you purchase your tickets and accommodations, and we might be able to find you a discount.
+Let us help you purchase your tickets and accommodation, and we might be able to find you a discount.